 Usually, you will be able to look at the charts and see that the EB-1 dates are all already current, meaning that you can file for an adjustment of status as soon as your I-140 is approved.
 However, there are times when certain EB-1 holders may need to wait several years before their priority date is current.

-For example, as of June 2017, applicants from China and India must wait at least 5 years before their date is current.
+For example, as of June 2017, applicants from China and India must wait at least five years before their date is current.

 Q. Why is there a long waiting time for some countries and not for others?